|

 the river as it winds through Jim Thorpe, one of the main rail stations, our

 primary freight yard, the canal, and various other interesting features.
-It is
+All the track,

 including the turnouts, are handlaid in code 83 blackened rail.
 The scenery in